CaioMGA/foo-fansite/README.md

 I decided to create this site because this is the only band I look forward to their next album every year.

 ## Contact
-Caio Amaral - Web Developer
+Caio Amaral - Web Designer / Web Developer caiomga@gmail.com
-caiomga@gmail.com